 Choose an email service provider

 Klaviyo, Conversio, Jilt, and Omnisend are some of the email marketing tools that integrate with Shopify we’ve seen new merchants have success with.
-Other popular solutions include Mailchimp, Constant Contact, and GetResponse.
+Other popular solutions include Constant Contact and GetResponse.
 (You can get our full list of recommendations on the Shopify App Store.)

 Start building your email list